trafficlunar/files/README.md

 There is two ways to view a specific file - you can either go to the URL which is `/uploads/file_name_here` or go to the same URL but with `/raw` at the end like `/uploads/file_name_here/raw`

 ## installing
-1. Cloning repository
+1. Clone the repository
 ```bash
 git clone https://github.com/axolotlmaid/files
 cd files
 ```

-2. Rename `.env.preview` to `.env` and edit to your liking.
+2. Rename `.env.preview` to `.env` and edit to your liking

+3. (optional) Change the `favicon.ico` to whatever you want

-3. Run the server
+4. Run the server